todddickerson/backstage-pass/USER_SPECS_PHASE1.md

    - No clip generation
    - No highlight detection

-6. **Mobile Apps**
+6. **App Store Submissions**
-   - Web-responsive only
+   - No app store submissions in Phase 1
-   - Hotwire Native wrapper possible but not required
+   - TestFlight/internal testing only
-   - No app store submissions
+   - App store submission in Phase 2

 7. **Analytics & Reporting**
    - No real-time analytics